Phoenix Bicycle Accident Lawyer

 A public entity may be liable if its failure to properly maintain the road where a bicycle accident occurred leads to an injury.
 However, the process of filing a lawsuit against a government entity is very different from pursuing a claim against a private party.
 Some government offices and agencies are immune to civil liability or only offer limited amounts of compensation for civil lawsuits.
 They hold to a much shorter statute of limitations, so the time limit for filing a claim is narrower.

 The Product Manufacturer

 A product manufacturer could face liability if a bicycle accident occurs due to a defective product, such as a braking system failure from a design defect.
-The plaintiff’s attorney will need to prove the product was defective and that defect caused the damages.
+The plaintiff’s product liability attorney will need to prove the product was defective and that defect caused the damages.
 Design, production, or marketing can cause product defects if the manufacturer fails to include necessary instructions or safety warnings.

 Multiple parties can absorb liability as well.
 For example, a bicyclist attempts to slow down as he approaches an intersection with a red light, but the brakes fail from a design defect and he coasts into the intersection.
 Another driver traveling on the cross street sped into the intersection before the light changed and hits the cyclist.
 It is likely in this situation that both the bicycle manufacturer and the negligent driver will absorb some amount of liability.

 In some cases, a cyclist will also absorb some amount of liability for his or her damages if a case reveals that he or she contributed to the accident or was negligent in any way that contributed to his or her damages.
 In states that follow a comparative negligence law, this means the plaintiff can only recover damages if his or her fault does not exceed the defendant’s.
 The plaintiff will however lose a portion of the case award equal to his or her fault percentage.

 How Long Do I Have to File a Bicycle Accident Lawsuit?